oliwierptak/popo/README.md

 Running `generate` will produce two independent POPO objects `Foo` and `Bar`.

-## Relations and extending already defined schemas
+## Relations, encapsulation and extending already defined schemas

 At this point `Foo` has no idea about `Bar` and vice versa.
 However, it could be useful to be able to extend schemas that were already defined.